sapphi-red/vue-routider/README.md

   history: createWebHistory(),
   routes: {
     Index: {
-      path: '/' // use can just pass string when it does not include params },
+      path: '/' // use can just pass a string when it does not include params },
     Item: {
       path: createPath`/items/${'id'}`